AaronBeaudoin/omelette/README.md

 - 🍇 — [**`unocss/unocss`**](https://uno.antfu.me) — The garnish for decorating the recipe.
 - 🍽 — [**Cloudflare Workers**](https://workers.cloudflare.com) — The dish for serving the recipe.

-For a less silly deep dive into the reasoning behind why these ingredient were chosen, see the [**chemistry**](#-the-chemistry) section below.
-It also goes into some of the custom features built into the project.
+For a less silly deep dive into the reasoning behind why these ingredients were chosen over potential alternatives, see the [**chemistry**](#-the-chemistry) section below.
+The section also explains some of the recipe's custom features.

 <br> <!-- ———————————————————————————————————————————————————————————————————————————————————————————————————— -->